Tooth Extraction (Instructions) At Shen Dental In Vancouver

 Immediately Following Surgery

-• Firmly bite on the gauze pad that the doctor placed over the surgical area as this helps to stop the bleeding.
+Firmly bite on the gauze pad that the doctor placed over the surgical area to help stop the bleeding.
 We will change the gauze pad before you leave the office.
 You may change the gauze pad once more at home, leaving it on for 30 more minutes.

-• You may have difficulty feeling your lips, cheeks or tongue due to the numbness.
-This is a temporary feeling and will wear off within 2 to 6 hours.
-Please take care not to bite your lips, cheeks or tongue.
+You may have difficulty feeling your lips, cheeks, or tongue due to numbness.
+This is temporary and will wear off within 2 to 6 hours.
+Please take care not to bite your lips, cheeks, or tongue.

 Bleeding

-• When you get home, fold and place a gauze pad directly over the extraction site.
+When you get home, fold and place a gauze pad directly over the extraction site.
 Bite firmly for 30 minutes.
-If blood continued to pool or drip out of the extraction site within 15-20 seconds of removing the gauze, apply another fresh gauze pad for an additional 30 minutes.
-Do not use the amount of blood on the gauze pad as a guide because minimal bleeding may continue for up to 24 hours.
+If blood continues to pool or drip from the extraction site within 15-20 seconds of removing the gauze, apply another fresh gauze pad for an additional 30 minutes.
+Do not use the amount of blood on the gauze pad as a guide, as minimal bleeding may continue for up to 24 hours.

-• Your saliva could be slightly blood-tinged for several days after the surgery.
+Your saliva could be slightly blood-tinged for several days after the surgery.
 This is common.
-Therefore, you should cover your pillow with a plastic bag or a sheet during the first night to prevent staining of your pillow case.
+Therefore, you should cover your pillow with a plastic bag or a sheet during the first night to prevent staining.

 Pain Following Surgery

-• If you received a prescription following your surgery, please follow the instructions very carefully.
+If you received a prescription following your surgery, please follow the instructions carefully.

-• Common painkillers (such as Advil, Tylenol, and Aleve) work very well on pain following surgery.
-They can reduce the amount of prescribed pain medication you need.
-You may alternate your prescription pain medication with ibuprofen for maximum pain relief.
+Common painkillers (such as Advil, Tylenol, and Aleve) work very well to relieve pain.
+They can reduce the need for prescribed pain medication.
+You may alternate your prescription pain medication with ibuprofen for maximum relief.
 Ask before you leave the clinic for best results!

 Prescription Medication

-• If you received a prescription for an antibiotics and/or pain medication following your surgery, please fill the prescription at the pharmacy of your choice.
-You should follow the instructions that the doctor gave carefully.
+If you received a prescription for antibiotics and/or pain medication following your surgery, please fill the prescription at the pharmacy of your choice.
+Follow the instructions provided by your doctor carefully.

 Diet

-• If you had multiple extractions, you should have some soft foods on the day of the surgery and the following day.
-Good foods include ice cream, pudding, jello, yogurt, soup (lukewarm), pancakes, mashed potatoes, scrambled eggs and pasta.
-After the third day you can eat anything you wish with caution, unless the doctor gives you different instructions.
+If you had multiple extractions, consume soft foods on the day of surgery and the following day.
+Recommended foods include ice cream, pudding, jello, yogurt, lukewarm soup, pancakes, mashed potatoes, scrambled eggs, and pasta.
+After the third day, you can eat anything with caution, unless instructed otherwise.

 Smoking